Jungle Mushrooms – Psychotropic or Otherwise.

 Above Photo: Jungle mushrooms growing from a tree in the Thai jungle.

-Jungle mushrooms play a part in my novel BACK, when a backpacker on a jungle trek eats what he hopes is a psychotropic one, and gets it badly wrong.
+Jungle mushrooms play a part in my novel BACK, when someone on a jungle trek eats what he hopes is a psychotropic one, and gets it badly wrong.

 He’s looking to get high whilst trekking in the jungle, but he, ahem, bites off more than he can chew, with disastrous consequences for all concerned.